dask/dask/docs/source/setup/environment.rst

 code (such as PATH, PYTHONPATH, ``sys.path``).

-If you are using the distributed scheduler on a single machine, this is roughly equivalent to using the multiprocessing scgheduler, above, if you are launching with ``Client(...)`` or ``LocalCluster(...)``.
+If you are using the distributed scheduler on a single machine, this is roughly equivalent to using the multiprocessing scheduler, above, if you are launching with ``Client(...)`` or ``LocalCluster(...)``.

 However, if you are launching your workers from the command line, then you must